melissamonk-NOAA/Vermilion_2021/doc/north.md

 [-@Hyde2008b] described sunset rockfish as a distinct species noting depth separation of the adult populations of the two species using nine microsatellite loci.
-Sunset rockfish is distributed at depths greater than 50 fm (100 m) and are predominantly located south of Pt.
-Conception (\PtC).
+Sunset rockfish is distributed at depths greater than 50 fm (100 m) and are predominantly located south of Point Conception (\PtC).
 Hyde and Budrick identified speciation using mtDNA assay and size microsatelite loci, respectively.
 The mtDNA analyses proved to be subject to introgression and mis-specification of sunset rockfish from mating between the two species post-divergence.
-Additional population clusters of vermilion were found north of Pt.
-Conception, but neither study detected population structure between Half Moon Bay, California and Brookings, OR [@Hyde2009; @Budrick2016].
+Additional population clusters of vermilion were found north of Point Conception, but neither study detected population structure between Half Moon Bay, California and Brookings, Oregon [@Hyde2009; @Budrick2016].

 Vermilion and sunset rockfishes are morphologically very similar, with the most commonly cited differentiating feature being color.
-Hyde noted differences in three of six morphological parameters examined, but none of them can readily be used for field identification.
+Hyde [-@Hyde2009] noted differences in three of six morphological parameters examined, but none of them can readily be used for field identification.

 In all historical and current recreational and commercial catches, sunset and